shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_6/README.md

 25. list the files - ls<br/>
     you will able to find all files which you have created in test volume.

 **Note**- Previously we have created 3 files under test folder.
 Now we will check if we are able to see those files under training directory.
-You will get all those files because the files which we have created we were not created in test folder, wthe files was there in volume(harddisk).
+You will get all those files because the files which we have created, we were not created in test folder, the files was there in volume(harddisk).

+**Let's create the Elastic Block Storage on Windows based Operating System**

+In this we will do the same example which we have done above with Linus based OS.
+Here we will first add additional volume with the EC2 machine then in next step we will detach the existing volume and attach the volume to new EC2 machine.

+1. Go to EC2 and create windows based EC2 machine.

+2. Add 5GB extra volume from configure storage and launch instances.

+3. Now create second machine without additional volume.

+4. Now connect to first windows machine

+5. After connecting to first windows machine.
+Go to this PC.
+There you will not able to see 5GB additional volume beacuse the volume we have just added not mounted.

+6. To mounting the volume to windows EC2 machine we have to go to "server manager".
+Click on window button and type server manager.

+7. In server manager you will see role " File and Storage".
+With the help of file and storage we will mount the volume.

+8. click on File and Storage.
+Click on "Disk".
+You will find your 5GB additional volume with "offline" stataus.
+We have to bring it "online".

+9. Select this 5GB volume, right click and select " bring online"

+10. Right click on volume again and click on "Initialize".

+11. Again right click on volume select new volume.
+Now one prompt will open where you have to specify the size of volume, name of drive and create.

+12. Check in this PC you will find additional volume of 5GB.

+13. create one notepad file in 5GB volume.

+14. Now mount the same volume to second Windows EC2 machine.<br/>
+    Before that we have to unmount the volume from First EC2 machine.

+15. Go to " server manager", clisk on disk, clisk on 5GB volume and bring offline.You have umnounted it now

+16. Next we have to detach the volume<br/>
+    Go to console, go to volume, select volume, click on Action and detach volume.

+17. Now we have to attach this existing volume to second EC2 machine<br/>
+    Go to volume, click on Action, attach volume to second EC2 machine.

+18. Now connect to second EC2 machine.Go to Server Mananger.
+Select this 5GB volume, right click and select " bring online".

+19. Now check this PC you will get additional volume with same notepad file and with same content.

+**This is how we are creating EBS volume and attcahing the same volume to another EC2 machine**